 What are double-glazed windows?

 Double-glazed windows differ from traditional, single-glazed windows by using two separate pieces of glass separated by an airtight space that acts as a form of insulation.
-According to specialist provider, Next Generation Glass and Double Glazing, different types of glass can be used in double-glazed windows to suit the needs of the homeowner, but the materials used are generally similar to those employed in single-glazed windows.
-There is also such a thing as triple-glazed windows, but it’s more commonly used in colder parts of the world, such as Europe.
+According to specialist provider, Next Generation Glass and Double Glazing, double-glazing utilises two separate pieces of glass, separated by a vacuum.
+The vacuum layer acts as an insulative barrier.
+The glass used can be laminated or UV-tinted, but is otherwise similar to the glass used in single-glazed windows.
+There is also such a thing as triple-glazed windows, but they are more commonly used in colder parts of the world, such as Europe.

 Generally speaking, double-glazed windows can be added to a property in one of two ways: